This oyster mushroom satay recipe started with one thing: a sauce. Well, two things: a sauce and a dream.

 A bit about how to use oyster mushrooms

-Oyster mushrooms are magical ingredient (and no, not in the “magical mushrooms” way.
+Oyster mushrooms are a magical ingredient (and no, not in the “magical mushrooms” way).
 But seriously, I cannot believe I haven’t made an oyster mushroom recipe before now.
 There’s a reason you see people deep-frying them into fried chicken all over the place – they are just that good.
-They are somehow the meatiest, juiciest, crispiest mushrooms out there, but they still manage to look somewhat insane.
+They are somehow the meatiest, juiciest and crispiest mushrooms out there, but they still manage to look so good.

 When you get an oyster mushroom, it’s usually a clump of many mushrooms that have been harvested, and it looks a bit intimidating.
 But if you separate the mushrooms into smaller clumps, they are surprisingly easy to handle and manipulate.

-Another amazing thing about oyster mushrooms is that if you give them space to breathe and time to cook, they are one of the few mushrooms that gets crispy on the edges while still being chewy in the middle – similar to a well-charred steak.
-Again, these lil ‘shroomie babies are insane.
+Another amazing thing about oyster mushrooms is that if you give them space to breathe and time to cook, they are one of the few mushrooms that get crispy on the edges while still being chewy in the middle, similar to a well-charred steak.
+Again, these lil ‘shroomie babies are the perfect meat substitute.

-The biggest tip I have for using oyster mushrooms is give them room to breathe.
-In this recipe we place them on a skewer, but making sure to evenly space them out on the skewer will make all the difference.
+The biggest tip I have for using oyster mushrooms is to give them plenty of space.
+In this recipe, we place them on a skewer, but making sure to evenly space them out on the skewer will make all the difference.
 When in doubt, check out the photos to see what I mean!

 What’s in this sauce for the oyster mushroom satay

-This sauce combines a lot of my favorite condiments – we have harissa paste, soy sauce, olive oil and smoked paprika.
+This sauce combines a lot of my favorite condiments: harissa paste, soy sauce, olive oil and smoked paprika.
 All heaven.
 But when I was testing this recipe I knew the sauce needed one other thing, and that’s where the rice vinegar came in to truly save this recipe.
-So don’t skimp on the rice vinegar, you’ll need it to provide some much needed balance and brightness to a lot of other smokey and spicy flavors.
+So don’t skimp on the rice vinegar, you’ll need it to provide some much-needed balance and brightness to a lot of other smokey and spicy flavors.

 Here’s the full ingredient breakdown for this please-eat-me-with-a-spoon sauce: